CatherineYCChen/ICME_Computing_Refresher_2025/linux.md

 Now although Linux and Unix are different, from a user's perspective, they are about the same.
 The commands for both are nearly the same.
 POSIX standards mean that Unix software will work on Linux.
 Hence, I will use the terms interchangeably.

 ## Basic Linux Commands
 Now we will begin to go over the basic Linux commands and how to use them.
-We will got through some interactive exercises on Farmshare later, but here is a list of commonly used Linux commands sorted by general function
+Here is a list of commonly used Linux commands sorted by general function

 ### General Commands
 * `echo <arg>` - Print arguments to display